chaurunda/Erina/README.md

 List of commands:

-- !prune <number> : remove the last any messages as the number you want
-- !help : display all the commands available.
-- !help <command> : display all the infos of a command
-- !reload <command> : reload a command
-- !server : display some server info
+- /server : display some server info
-- !userInfo : display user info
+- /userInfo : display user info
-- !avatar : display the link of yout avatar
+- /avatar : display the link of yout avatar
-- !avatar <user> : display the link of the user
-- !my-permission : display all of the permissions you have on the server
+- /blague : display a joke and is answer (in frenc)
+- /uwu : UwU

 ## How to